smartsystemslab-uf/ZynqRobotController/README.md

 **Connecting to Network**

 The easiest method for connecting the board to the internet is via ethernet.
 However, the onboard networking stack is not that advanced and may not work when connected to a University ethernet port.
-The best alternative is to connect to a private network (like your home's router).
+The best alternative is to connect to a private network (like your home router's ethernet ports).
 - DHCP should handle the aquisition of an IP address.
 To determine the Zybo's IP address, enter the `ifconfig` command on the Zybo's terminal.
 The output ought to look similar to below with the IP address listed as the inet output.
 ```
 eth0: flags=-28605<UP,BROADCAST,RUNNING,MULTICAST,DYNAMIC>  mtu 1500
         inet 10.0.0.139  netmask 255.255.255.0  broadcast 10.0.0.255
 ```
 - You can now ssh to the board.
 Communicating with the board is usually much better when using SSH vs the serial port (with picocom).
+- If the router is connected to the internet, the Zybo should now be able to connect to the internet for downloading non-programs like ROS.
+The best way to confirm this is with a successful ping to Google. ```ping google.com```